nasa/openmct/src/plugins/persistence/couch/README.md

 ## Configuration script

-The simplest way to config a couchdb instance is to use our provided tooling:
+The simplest way to config a CouchDB instance is to use our provided tooling:
 1. Copy `.env.ci` file to file named `.env.local`
 2. Set the environment variables in bash by sourcing the env file